-The NINJA Pilot Study (funded by the British Society for Surgery of the Hand, BSSH) is a pragmatic multicentre study to assess whether the nail should be replaced or discarded after nail bed repair in children.
-The pilot will inform the design and conduct of a larger NINJA study with regards to recruitment, data collection and outcome measurement.
+The NINJA Pilot Study (funded by the British Society for Surgery of the Hand, BSSH) was a pragmatic multicentre study to assess whether the nail should be replaced or discarded after nail bed repair in children.
+The pilot was completed in 2015 and will inform the design and conduct of the forthcoming definitive NINJA RCT.
 The Surgical Intervention Trials Unit (SITU) at the University of Oxford, will co-ordinate the trial.
 This is the first plastic surgery trial of its kind and will form part of a developing research portfolio for the plastic surgery community.

 Nail bed injuries are common and account for the majority of paediatric hand trauma cases treated by hand surgery units.
 The typical patient is a toddler who has caught their finger in a closing door.
 A single tertiary referral hand surgery unit will on average treat two to three patients with nail bed injuries per day.